rankutah/blog/sites/rank-utah/content/terms.md

 ## 2. Eligibility and Accounts

-You must be at least 18 years old (or the age of majority in your jurisdiction) to use my Services.
+You must be at least 18 years old (or the age of majority in your jurisdiction) to use the Services.
 If you create an account or provide contact information, you agree to provide accurate, current, and complete information.

 You are responsible for maintaining the confidentiality of any account credentials and for all activities that occur under your account.